Corporate Travel Issues for BrazilJune 12, 2023

 Many industries, including the mining and refinement sectors, must send their workforce to destinations such as Brazil.
 Without proper preparations, a company could be held liable for an injury, travel mishap, or kidnapping.
 Many of the major cities of Brazil, including Rio de Janeiro, São Paulo, and Salvador, have been plagued by violence which could impact your workforce’s travel arrangements.
 Explore a variety of tools, including protective drivers, threat monitoring, and close protection agents that actively work to ensure the safety of your workforce.

-Corporate Travel: The Top Travel Risks for Brazil
+Corporate Travel To Brazil: Top Travel Risks for Executive Travel To Brazil

-Learn about the top travel risks for corporate travel to Brazil from the travel management specialists of AFIMAC.
+Learn about the top travel risks for corporate travel to Brazil from the travel security specialists of AFIMAC.

 “Some of the political turmoil in Brazil has subsided as of late, but there is always a demonstration in Brazil for one reason or another,” said Ruben Mena, President of AFIMAC Latin America.